 Aside from the differences in flavors, Asian cuisine also utilizes various cooking methods and ingredients to spice up the menu.
 If you’re cooking for many people with diverse preferences, the following list is perfect.

 Total time: 55 minutes

-There is nothing better than having a bowl of soup to warm up your entire body for a long winter period.
+There is nothing better than having a delectable bowl of Asian soup to warm up your entire body for a long winter period.
 And one of the best options is this Korean recipe called Ginseng Chicken Soup.
 The herbal nature of this dish might be what you need to feel better.

 The thing that will catch your attention immediately is the use of many different medicinal plants from Asia, including ginseng, jujube, and ginkgo nuts in this Korea-based soup.
 These ingredients exude a very pleasant fragrant that can relax your body and mind.

 Apart from the previous components, you also have the whole chicken, which is relatively nutrient-rich.
 The meat can be very tender and flaky, while the broth contains so much goodness, from proteins to vitamins.
 This soup can charge you up after just one sip.

 When you’re cold, just make this Korean Ginseng Chicken Soup.

 2. Korean Seaweed Soup

 Total time: 1 hour 50 minutes (Including 40 minutes of resting time)